Raveen2001/Learning_python/README.md

 # Learning_python
-This is the repo where i post all my python files which I used for learning
+This is the repo where i post all my python files which I made during my learning process